web-platform-tests/wpt/docs/writing-tests/idlharness.md

 })
 ```

 and so on for dozens of element types.
-This would mean that it would
-  retest that each and every one of those elements implements `HTMLElement`,
+This would mean that it would retest that each and every one
-  `Element`, and `Node`, which would be thousands of basically redundant tests.
+of those elements implements `HTMLElement`, `Element`, and `Node`, which would be thousands of
+basically redundant tests.
 The test suite therefore calls `prevent_multiple_testing("HTMLElement")`.
-  This means that once one object has been tested to implement `HTMLElement`
+This means that once one object has been tested to implement `HTMLElement` and its ancestors, no
-  and its ancestors, no other object will be.
-Thus in the example code
-  above, the harness would test that `document.documentElement` correctly
+other object will be.
+Thus in the example code above, the harness would test that
-  implements `HTMLHtmlElement`, `HTMLElement`, `Element`, and `Node`; but
+`document.documentElement` correctly implements `HTMLHtmlElement`, `HTMLElement`, `Element`, and
-  `document.head` would only be tested for `HTMLHeadElement`, and so on for
+`Node`; but `document.head` would only be tested for `HTMLHeadElement`, and so on for further
-  further objects.
+objects.

-### `add_idls(idl_string)`
-  Parses _idl_string_ (throwing on parse error) and adds the results to the `IdlArray`.
-If
-  some of the definitions refer to other definitions, those must be present
-  too.
-For instance, if _idl_string_ says that `Document` inherits from `Node`,
-  the `Node` interface must also have been provided in some call to `add_idls()`
-  or `add_untested_idls()`.

-### `add_untested_idls(idl_string)`
-  Like `add_idls()`, but the definitions will not be tested.
-If an untested
-  interface is added and then extended with a tested partial interface, the
-  members of the partial interface will still be tested.
-Also, all the
-  members will still be tested for objects added with `add_objects()`, because
-  you probably want to test that (for instance) window.document has all the
-  properties from `Node`, not just `Document`, even if the `Node` interface itself
-  is tested in a different test suite.